Running a local LLM model

 1. This tutorial is intended for expert users

-2. Local LLM requires a lot of computational power
+2. (Local) LLMs require a lot of computational power

 High-level explanation